TeamLapen/Vampirism/README.md

 5. In IntelliJ use `New...` -> `New from Version Control` -> Fill out repo, directory and name
 6. After cloning is done IntelliJ offers you to import a unlinked Gradle Project.
 Click this.
 7. Select `Create directories for empty content roots` and __deselect__ `Create seperate module per source set` [Image](https://picload.org/image/ripradpa/importprojectfromgradle_001.png)
-8. Select the gradle task `setupDecompWorkspace` in the IntelliJ Gradle window and add the following arguments `-Xmx4g -Xms4g`.
-Run it.
-9. Refresh the gradle project
+8. Refresh the gradle project
-10. Run `genIntellijRuns`
+9. Run `genIntellijRuns`
-11. Make sure `Settings -> Build, Execution, Deployment -> Compiler -> 'Add runtime assertions for not-null-annotated methods and parameters' is disabled` (Unfortunately required, requires rebuild if the project has been built before)
+10. Make sure `Settings -> Build, Execution, Deployment -> Compiler -> 'Add runtime assertions for not-null-annotated methods and parameters' is disabled` (Unfortunately required, requires rebuild if the project has been built before)
-12. You might have to modify the projets compiler output path
+11. You might have to modify the projets compiler output path

 That's it.